 This change does NOT affect the toll-free number (1-800-321-1080).
 The toll-free number remains the same.

 Annuitants and Guardians/Legal Representatives of Annuitants

 We are working to simplify the process of verifying continuing eligibility for Survivor Benefit Plan annuitants.
 The newest change reduces the number of annuitants who need to submit a Report of Existence (ROE).
 Now, the only annuitants who need to submit an ROE are those who receive a paper check to a foreign address.
 Previously, the legal representatives for all incapacitated annuitants were required to submit an ROE twice each year.

-There is a new overview and a downloadable PDF fact sheet of the eligibility verification requirements for annuitants on our “Manage Your SBP Annuity” webpage.
+There is an overview and a downloadable PDF fact sheet of the eligibility verification requirements for annuitants on our “Manage Your SBP Annuity” webpage."
 We hope this information will help our customers better understand their role in keeping their annuity accounts current.

 Spouses and Children of Recently-Deceased Retirees

 We have tools and information to assist you with the SF 1174 for claiming the retiree’s Arrears of Pay.
 We can now deposit an Arrears of Pay (AOP) payment directly to an eligible claimant’s bank account instead of mailing a check.
 And we have an online upload option that will provide you with status notifications.
 Please see the How to Claim Arrears of Pay Using the 1174 page for details.

 Spouses, Eligible Former Spouses, and Children of Deceased Retirees

 We have tools and information to assist you with the DD Form 2656-7 for starting a Survivor Benefit Plan Annuity.
 We have a Form Wizard to help fill out the form correctly and easily.
 And we have an online upload option that will provide you with status notifications.
 Please see the Start an SBP Annuity page for details.